-The safe way of protecting your business is purchasing a commercial auto policy for the tow vehicle and registered it under the business.
+The safe way of protecting your mobile food business is purchasing a commercial auto policy for the tow vehicle and registered it under the business.
 This will help ensure that you will have coverage after a claim.
 If you are dead set on using your personal vehicle, you should add the business use endorsement and increase your liability limits.
 Don’t think that $50,000, $250,000 or $500,000 auto liability limits will cut it.
 All business vehicles should have at least a $1,000,000 liability limit.

 One last advantage of having a commercial auto policy is that you can purchase an Excess Liability policy to provide additional limits.
 A commercial Excess Liability policy can provide extra coverage over your Auto Liability (and General Liability).
 Unfortunately, that will not be the case if you have the tow vehicle under a personal auto policy.